rsonger/software-engineering-lab/_posts/2026-04-08-windows-points.md

 }
 ```

-Here the position of our pixel is stored as a 4-dimensional vector with coordinates $x$, $y$, $z$, and $w$.
-The $x$, $y$, and $z$ coordinates describe the pixel's position on each axis.
+Here the position of our point is stored as a 4-dimensional vector with coordinates $x$, $y$, $z$, and $w$.
+The $x$, $y$, and $z$ coordinates describe the locations on each axis.
 The $w$ coordinate is used for geometric transformations, but we don't need to worry about that now.

-Next, our **fragment shader** simply sets the color of our pixel.
+Next, our **fragment shader** sets the color to use when drawing the point.

 ```glsl
 # GLSL version 330